DevMountain/Continuum/README.md

 ### Getting Started
 1. Fork and Clone the starter project from the [Devmountain Github Project](https://github.com/DevMountain/Continuum)
-2. Switch over to the starter brach by typing `git checkout starter` into terminal.
+2. Switch over to the starter branch by typing `git checkout starter` into terminal.
 3. Now, branch from starter to your own local develop branch where you can begin your coding.
 To do this, type `git checkout -b develop` into terminal.

 ### View Hierarchy